ComposableFi/composable/docs/docs/internal/xcmp/xcm-examples.md

 # Overview

 List of useful to have XCM messages working for testing and playbooks.

-General flow for XCM is:

-1. Open channels
-2. Register foreign assets or from genesis
-3. Obtain assets (mint or swap on DEX)
-4. Execute XCM transactions

-If any of these steps is missing, parachain XCM messages will not work.

 ## Transfer

 [Transfer ROC from Rococo to Rockmine](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Frococo-rpc.polkadot.io#/extrinsics/decode/0x630901000100a10f0100010100b8e39e87c0fec96f7d012d31a4c27b44bfb504ab359662112e4270e380c84341010400000000070010a5d4e80000000000)